equaynor/CoinPilot/README.md

 **Header/Navigation & Footer**

-*For features showcase, screenshots of the features in use were taken on Laptop/iPad Pro/iPhone 12 Pro*
+*For features showcase, screenshots of the features in use were taken on Laptop/Desktop*

 <details open>
     <summary>Header & Navigation - All Users (Profile Icon only visible to Registered, Logged-In Users)</summary>